Getting Started¶

 auto device = clue::get_device(0u); // Get the device with index 0

-auto queue = clue::get_queue(device); // We then create a queue from the device with the `get_queue` function
+auto queue = clue::get_queue(device); // Create a queue from the device

-auto another_queue = clue::Queue(device); // or we can also call the Queue's constructor directly
+auto another_queue = clue::Queue(device);// Or call Queue constructor directly

-The next step is to create the containers for the device points.
-CLUEstering provides the clue::PointsHost and clue::PointsDevice containers, representing respectively data allocated on the host and on the device.
-Here the data is read from a CSV file using the clue::read_csv function, which returns a PointsHost object, and then an empty PointsDevice object is created.
+Next, create the containers for the device points.
+CLUEstering provides clue::PointsHost and clue::PointsDevice containers, representing data allocated on the host and on the device.
+Data is read from a CSV file using clue::read_csv, returning a PointsHost object, then an empty PointsDevice is created.

 cmake_minimum_required(VERSION 3.16.0)